-The following timeframe will be used:
+The following timeframe is using:

-- Written acknowledgement of receipt of the grievance: within 5 days of receiving the grievance; - Proposed resolution: within 15 days of receiving the grievance.
+- ✓ Written acknowledgement of receipt of the grievance: within 5 days of receiving the grievance; - ✓ Proposed resolution: within 15 days of receiving the grievance.

-Specifically, nominated and trained members of staff will record grievance information in a grievance log.
-This will include:
+All grievance information have been recorded in a grievance log.
+This includes: